 Apple Pie

-6 large tart apples - peeled and sliced thinly
+6 large tart apples - peeled and sliced thinly1 cup sugar

 1/8 tsp. salt